creatoro/simplestats/README.md

 			'history_table' => 'stats_history', // the table for storing historical stats
 	)

-The `unique` and `view` are just names for types and they could be anything, for example `mytype`.
+The `unique` and `view` settings are just names and they could be anything, for example `mytype`.
 These are used to set the expiration time in seconds for the cookie.
+Any name that is not called `main_table` or `history_table` can be used for types.

 By setting up multiple configurations you can save different stats to different tables which could be very important in certain cases.